 A VERY YOUNG SPORT

-Kitesurfing, kite surfing, kiteboarding or flysurfing (if you speak French), is a new exciting water sport for the new millennium.
-In 1998, there were probably only a couple dozens kitesurfers in the world (there was a "world cup" back then in Hawaii but some of the winners were starting learning kiting a few weeks/months before the "world cup").
-The population of kitesurfers has been growing rapidly to around 150,000 to 200,000 kitesurfers world wide by the end of 2006.
+Kitesurfing, kite surfing, kiteboarding or flysurfing (if you speak French), started with a hand full 'kiters' in around 1998, there were probably only a couple dozens kitesurfers in the world.
+The population of kitesurfers has been growing rapidly since then and is now widely known but perhaps not widely understood..
 The idea behind kitesurfing is very simple.
 A kitesurfer stands on a board with foot straps or bindings and use the power of a large controllable kite to propel him and the board across the water.
 This simplicity also makes kitesurfing challenging.
 Your body is the only connection between the kite and the board and you have to control them both at the same time: piloting the kite on the sky and steering the board on the water.

 How does it work and how did it all start?